magento/architecture/design-documents/graph-ql/coverage/add-items-to-cart.md

 - Hashed IDs for cart items
 - Single input object
 - Async nature of the flow must be supported on the client side (via AJAX calls)

-**Open questions:**

-- Do we want to implement server-side asynchronous mutations by default?
+- Server-side asynchronous mutations can be supported in the future on framework level in a way similar to Async REST.

 **Proposed schema for adding items to cart:**